maximkulkin/lollipop/docs/kudos.rst

 Kudos
 =====
-I want to say a big "thank you" to :ref:`Marshmallow
+I want to say a big "thank you" to `Marshmallow
-<https://github.com/marshmallow-code/marshmallow>` library for inspiration and to
+<https://github.com/marshmallow-code/marshmallow>`_ library for inspiration and to
 it's authors who refused to accept my pull-request and had me to start my own library.